NicolaasWeideman/DirectoryListingRESTfulService/README.md

 ### Cache ###
 When a directory is accessed via the service, the result is stored within a cache.
 A [WatchService](https://docs.oracle.com/javase/7/docs/api/java/nio/file/WatchService.html) is also registered for this directory to determine the validity of the cache entry.
-If the WatchService detects a modification in the cached directory, it is removed from the cache and the WatchService for the directory in question is cancled.
+If the WatchService detects a modification in a cached directory, it is removed from the cache and the WatchService for the directory in question is cancled.

 ### Pagination ###
 To deal with large directory listings, pagination is implemented.